What makes stereotactic body radiation therapy different?

 Because stereotactic body radiation therapy delivers such a high dose of radiation and we want to limit radiation exposure, the best candidates are patients whose cancer hasn’t spread beyond the pancreas.

 SBRT may also be a good option for patients who may not be candidates for surgery because their localized pancreatic tumor is touching a blood vessel.
-By shrinking the tumor with SBRT first, we’re able to offer surgery to more patient.
+By shrinking the tumor with SBRT first, we’re able to offer surgery to more patients.
 And of the patients that receive surgery, we can successfully remove the entire tumor in 90% of patients, which reduces their risk of the cancer coming back.

 But if a patient isn’t well-suited for surgery, SBRT can still be an option.
 It can help stabilize the growth of the tumor and prevent it from causing an obstruction in the bowel.